Sand War: Ceasefire

+Battle of Figuig

+The ceasefire was almost jeopardized on November 1, when Algerian troops assaulted a village near Figuig and positioned themselves against the town's airport.
+Surrounded by Algerians, the town was assaulted with Algerian infantry and artillery.
+The Moroccans claimed to have beaten them off.
+The town has been under heavy shell fire and the number of dead civilians was reported to be at least 60.
+Fighting continued for two days after a cease-fire was to have taken effect, and Morocco reportedly pressed for the United Nations Security Council to consider the Algerian-Moroccan border dispute.
+According to The New York Times, the Algerian artillery barrage at the border town appeared to have erased the ceasefire agreement.

+The attack was denounced and dramatized by the Moroccan government.
+Algerian Foreign Minister Abdelaziz Bouteflika expressed confidence that "wisdom will triumph" and that Algeria and Morocco would end renewed border fighting near the Moroccan town of Figuig.
+A Malian officer arrived on November 4 and enforced the Bamako Accord, ending the hostilities.

+Peace treaty

 The OAU mediated a formal peace treaty on February 20, 1964.
 The treaty was signed in Mali following a number of preliminary discussions between Hassan and Ben Bella.
-Terms of this agreement included a reaffirmation of the previously established borders in Algeria's favor and restoration of the status quo.
-The demilitarized zone was maintained in the meantime, monitored by the OAU's first multinational peacekeeping force.
+The agreement's terms included a reaffirmation of the previously established borders in Algeria's favor and the restoration of the status quo.
+The demilitarized zone was maintained in the meantime and was monitored by the OAU's first multinational peacekeeping force.

 Casualties

 French sources reported Algerian casualties to be 60 dead and 250 wounded, with later works giving a number of 300 Algerian dead.
 Morocco officially reported to have suffered 39 dead.
 Moroccan losses were probably lower than the Algerians' but are unconfirmed, with later sources reporting 200 Moroccan dead.
 About 57 Moroccans and 379 Algerians were taken prisoner.